ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Joining a Group {#join}

-This section describes the interactions between the joining node and the KDC to join an pub-sub group.
-Source authentication of a message sent within the pub-sub group is ensured by means of a digital signature embedded in the message.
+This section describes the interactions between the joining node and the KDC to join an pub/sub group.
+Source authentication of a message sent within the pub/sub group is ensured by means of a digital signature embedded in the message.
 Subscribers must be able to retrieve Publishers' authentication credential from a trusted repository, to verify source authenticity of received messages.
-Upon joining a pub-sub, a Publisher node is expected to provide its own authentication credential to the KDC.
+Upon joining a pub/sub, a Publisher node is expected to provide its own authentication credential to the KDC.

  The message exchange between the joining node and the KDCC follows what's defined in Section 4.3.1.1 of {{I-D.ietf-ace-key-groupcomm}} and only additions or modifications to that specification are defined in this document.